Our delicious Gluten Free Pumpkin Pie is made with real, simple ingredients and tastes just like a traditional Thanksgiving pumpkin pie!

 Place in Pie Pan: Peel off the top layer of wax paper and then carefully flip over into your pie plate, making sure the pie plate is centered.
 Peel of the remaining wax paper.
 Gently help the dough fall down, pressing as needed, to mold the dough into the pie plate.
 Crimp the rim of the crust dough with your fingers, so the edges are all even.
 Set aside.

-Make Pie Filling: Put the Pumpkin Pie ingredients in a large bowl.
+Make Pie Filling: In a large bowl, add 15 ounces pumpkin puree, 14 ounces sweetened condensed milk, 1 egg, 1 ½ teaspoons pumpkin pie spice, 1 teaspoon vanilla extract, and pinch kosher salt.
 Whisk to combine - the consistency should be smooth.
 Pour the filling into the prepared pie crust and ensure it is spread out evenly.

 Bake: Place in oven, middle rack, and let bake 50-55 minutes or until a toothpick comes out clean.